 With a twenty-year history of helping others start their nonprofits, Rita LaMoreaux is the owner of Lacor Consulting, a nonprofit management and administration firm.
 Previously, Rita was the Government Affairs and Young Agent Specialist for the Michigan Association of Insurance Agents and Administrator of Insuring MI Future.
 Prior to that she worked at MIRS News Service and Turner-Dodge House in Lansing.
 Rita has an Associate’s Degree in Humanities from Lansing Community College, a Bachelor’s in Liberal Arts and a Master’s in Public Administration with a Nonprofit Concentration from Western Michigan University.
 Giving back to her community is important to Rita.
 She is on the boards of the Delta-Waverly Rotary Club, Rotary District 6360, Delta Township Historical Society, Lansing Community College Alumni Committee, Capital Area College Access Network and Association of Fundraising Professionals-Capital Region and the Uplift Our Youth Foundation.

-Charles L. Moore, Board Member
+Charles L. Moore, CPA, Board Member

 Charles L. Moore (C.L.) is the President and Founder of C.L.
 Moore & Associates, in Downtown Lansing, MI.
 C.L.
 Moore & Associates, founded in 1991, is the only Minority accounting firm in the Lansing area.
 C.L. is committed to the economic revitalization and growth of Lansing, MI.